 The Network Leaders role is:

-b.
-Work with a Network Team to plan gatherings, visit churches and provide resources.
+- Work with a Network Team to plan gatherings, visit churches and provide resources

-c.
-Offer input to the Elder on a variety of issues
+- Offer input to the Network Coordinator on a variety of issues

-d.
-Channel information to the Elder about church needs, pastoral care concerns, possible flash points, etc.
+- Channel information to the Network Coordinator, and when needed UFMCC Staff working with churches and leaders about church needs, pastoral care concerns, possible flash points, etc.

-e.
-Support transferring information from the Elder to the churches
+- Support transferring information from the Network Coordinator, UFMCC Staff working with churches and leaders to the churches